geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

    * - ``RestartFilePreviewPrefix``
      - Path to initial GEOS-Chem restart file plus file prefix (e.g. ``GEOSChem.BoundaryConditions.`` or ``GEOSChem.Restart.``).
 The date string and file extension (``YYYYMMDD_0000z.nc4``) will be appended.
 This file will be used to initialize the preview simulation.
    * - ``BCpath``
-     - Path to GEOS-Chem boundary condition files (for nested grid simulations).
+     - Path to GEOS-Chem boundary condition files (for regional simulations).
    * - ``BCversion``
      - Version of TROPOMI smoothed boundary conditions to use (e.g. ``v2023-04``).
 Note: this will be appended onto BCpath as a subdirectory.
    * - ``PreviewDryRun``